• Skip to main content

 • Orange Juice - Orange juice brings flavor, sweetness and a touch of acid, balancing the warm spices.

 • Topping - The topping is the best part!
 We like to mix oats, nuts or seeds, and chocolate, white or butterscotch chips.
-The kids love the chocolate chips toppings and the good-for-you apple banana carrot muffin ingredients seem to get overlooked!
+The kids love the chocolate chip toppings, making these semi-healthy muffins feel like an indulgent treat!

 Step-By-Step Instructions

-Step 1 - Preheat oven to 425°, THEN LOWER temperature to 375° when you put the muffins in.
+Step 1 - Preheat the oven to 425°, THEN LOWER the temperature to 375° when you put the muffins in.

 Step 2 - Add all dry ingredients to a large bowl and whisk together.
 Add all other ingredients and mix to combine with a spatula.
 Batter will be thick.

-Step 3 - Spray or line muffin tins and fill cups full.
+Step 3 - Line muffin tins and fill the cups full.
 Add a spoonful of topping to each muffin.
 Bake at 375° for about 35 minutes.
-Makes 20 to 23 muffins.

 • Start with the oven at a higher temperature, then lower - Starting your muffins in an oven preheated at 425° gives them a burst of hot air, helping them rise.
 Lowering the temperature to 375° when putting the muffins in the oven helps them to cook all the way through without burning.
 For the best muffins, you want both, that initial rise, and then a lower even temp to cook them through.

-These Morning Glory Carrot and Banana Muffins can be stored in an airtight container in the fridge for up to 5 days.
+These Morning Glory Carrot and Banana Muffins can be stored in an airtight container on the counter for a few days or in the fridge for up to 6 days.
 This is a large batch, ideal for freezing muffins!
 Cool muffins completely first and store in the freezer for 4 to 6 months.
 A frozen muffin makes a great snack, either microwaved or thawed in a kid's lunchbox!

 YES!
 And you should!
 These Morning Glory apple banana carrot muffins are a large batch meant to be frozen, giving you a quick healthy breakfast or snack to pull out as needed!
 Freeze muffins for 4 to 6 months.